 Diane B. Greene has been a director of VMware since April 2007 and is a member of our Mergers and Acquisitions Committee.
 Ms. Greene is a founder of VMware and has served as its President and CEO from its inception in 1998.
-Ms. Greene has also served as an Executive Vice President of EMC since January 2005.
+Prior to this offering, Ms. Greene served as an Executive Vice President of EMC since January 2005.
 Ms. Greene is also a director of Intuit Inc., a provider of business, financial management and tax solutions for small businesses, consumers and accountants.